nang-dev/InstagramAutomation/README.md

 # Instagram Automation
 Scripts to automate processes on Instagram for page growth.
 All the scripts implement the Instagram API.
-I used this for my meme page and now have 10k+ followers.
+I used this for my meme page and to gain 10k+ followers.

+NOTE: This code is no longer maintaned, as the instagram detects bots :(

 ## Get Started